Quantum colored strings in the hole-doped $t$-$J_z$ model: Numerical Results

-in the lower panel of Fig.~\ref{fig05}, showing a clear $\pi$-phase shift in the AF background.
+showing a clear $\pi$-phase shift in the AF background.
 At large $J_z=1$, the effective model demonstrates a semi-quantitative agreement with the DMRG numerical results, thereby providing strong support for the CS picture.
 In comparison, the DMRG result at $J_z=0.6$ shows that the hole-density pack becomes slightly broader.